berenslab/t-simcne/readme.md

 <img width="50%" alt="outlier images in cifar10" src="figures/cifar.outliers.png">
 </p>

-And finally, there is a whole class of flatfishes, that seem to be misplaces, but they actually consist of caught flatfishes along with fishermen.
+And finally, there is a whole class of flatfishes in CIFAR-100, that seem to be misplaced, but they actually consist of caught flatfishes along with fishermen.

 <p align="center">
 <img alt="flatfish images in cifar10" src="figures/cifar100.flatfish.pdf.png">
 </p>

-# Implementation
+## Reproducibility

 The figures are in `figures/` and have been created with the script files ending in `.do` in `media/`.
 If you want to reproduce those figures you need to use `redo` and change some variables in `redo.py` so that it runs.
 And you probably want an available GPU/GPU cluster.